High-throughput quantum photonic devices emitting indistinguishable photons in the telecom C-band: Discussion

 {\bf Modeling of the CBG--} The QD is modeled as a classical dipole~\cite{Novotny2012}, and the numerical simulations of the CBG geometry are performed using a modal method employing a true open boundary condition~\cite{Guer2021}.
-See the \SM{} for further details. \\
+See the \SMnote{1} for further details. \\

-{\bf Deterministic fabrication of QD-CBG devices--} After the $\upmu$PL imaging step, introduced in the Results section and elaborated in \SM{}, the CBG cavities are fabricated via e-beam lithography using high-precision alignment based on the InP mark detection in JEOL JBX-9500FSZ e-beam writer.
-This step is followed by HBr-based ICP-RIE etching, using CSAR resist and a PECVD-deposited SiN$_x$ hard mask.
+{\bf Deterministic fabrication of QD-CBG devices--} After determining the positions of QDs with respect to the AMs, the CBG pattern is defined in the CSAR e-beam resist using e-beam lithography using high-precision alignment based on the InP mark detection in JEOL JBX-9500FSZ e-beam writer.
+The pattern is transferred into the PECVD-deposited $\SI{110}{\nano\meter}$-thick SiN$_x$ layer using ICP-RIE with SF$_6$-based etch recipe.
+Residual CSAR is stripped in Remover 1165 followed by $\SI{10}{\minute}$ descum in the barrel-type plasma asher.
+Subsequently, the pattern is transferred into the InP layer in ICP-RIE by HBr-based etch.
 The calculated design is first scaled and fabricated using a nominally identical heterostructure to investigate the mode energy vs. size dependence and to account for the fabrication imperfections.
-Additionally, we experimentally determine the $\sim\SI{15}{\nano\meter}$ temperature-induced blueshift of the mode energy between a room and low temperature resulting from the contraction of the structure (introducing size and strain changes), as well as from the change of the refractive indices of the layers.\\
+Additionally, we experimentally determine the $\SI{\sim15}{\nano\meter}$ temperature-induced blueshift of the mode energy between a room and low temperature resulting from the contraction of the structure (introducing size and strain changes), as well as from the change of the refractive indices of the layers.\\

 {\bf Optical characterization of devices--} The structure with QD-CBG devices is held in a helium-flow cryostat allowing for control of the sample temperature in the range of $\SIrange{4.2}{300}{\kelvin}$.
 For our standard $\upmu$PL studies, the structures are optically excited through a microscope objective with $\mathrm{NA}=0.4$ or $0.65$ and $20\times$ magnification using $\SI{660}{\nano\meter}$ or $\SI{805}{\nano\meter}$ light generated with semiconductor laser diodes.
 The same objective is used to collect the $\upmu$PL signal and to direct it for spectral analysis into a $\SI{1}{\meter}$-focal-length monochromator equipped with a liquid-nitrogen-cooled InGaAs multichannel array detector, providing spatial and spectral resolution of $\SI{\sim2}{\micro\meter}$ and $\SI{\sim25}{\micro\electronvolt}$, respectively.